-Sadly, these stories should be taken with a lump of coal.
+These stories should be taken with a lump of coal, though.
 Red and green were Christmas colors well before Coke was being sold as Santa’s favorite beverage.
-For instance, an 1896 newspaper mentions, "The decoration of the hall was as unique and effective as anything ever attempted.
-The Christmas colors, red and green, prevailed."
+For instance, an 1896 newspaper mentions, “The decoration of the hall was as unique and effective as anything ever attempted.
+The Christmas colors, red and green, prevailed.”

 While there may be no definitive consensus on how this color scheme came to be, there are a few interesting candidates for the official answer.